 Many people wonder why they should hire a DUI attorney for their first offense DUI.
 The answer to your question can be given by Mike.
 Had Mike continued without an experienced DUI attorney, he would currently be on probation with a DUI on his record.

-Obviously, not everyone can afford an attorney who specializes in DUI.
+Unfortunately, not everyone can afford an attorney who specializes in DUI.
 Moreover, not every case has the appropriate facts to lead to a dismissal.
 However, you will never know if your case is winnable unless you invest in your defense.
-Call the Law Offices of Barton Morris at (248) 541-2600 and let us use our expertise to give you the best shot at beating your DUI case.

 Christopher Urban graduated from Oakland University in 2012 with a Bachelor’s Degree in Sociology.
 In addition to graduating Summa Cum Laude, Chris was awarded the Donald I. Warren Award for Academic Excellence throughout his time at the university.
 Upon graduation, Chris began working as Mr. Morris’ driver for court appointments to gain experience before law school.
 Chris was awarded the Dean’s Scholar Full Tuition Scholarship to Wayne State University.
 During his time in law school, Chris was a member of the Wayne State Law Mock Trial Team, being named Vice-Chairman his third year.
 He also worked in the Legal Advocacy for People with Cancer Clinic through Karmanos Cancer Center, providing legal services to low income individuals with cancer.